-To mark the 25th anniversary of the reopening of the Kunst- und Naturalienkammer after the renovation of the Historic Orphanage, the Francke Foundations founded the Alliance of Early Universal Museums together with the Museum of Anthropology and Ethnography »Peter the Great« - Kunstkamera in St. Petersburg (Russia) and the Teylers Museum in Haarlem (Netherlands) and the Wunderkammer expert Arthur MacGregor (Great Britain) on 13 October 2020.
+At the 25th anniversary of the reopening of the Cabinet of Artefacts and Natural Curiosities after the renovation of the Historic Orphanage, the Francke Foundations in Halle (Germany), the Teylers Museum in Haarlem (Netherlands), the Museum of Anthropology and Ethnography »Peter the Great« - Kunstkamera in St. Petersburg (Russia) and the Wunderkammer expert Arthur MacGregor (Great Britain) have founded the Alliance of Early Universal Museums on 13 October 2020.

-With Russia's belligerent attack on Ukraine, a sovereign state in Europe, the AEUM Alliance has suspended cooperation with the Museum of Anthropology and Ethnography »Peter the Great« - Kunstkamera in St. Petersburg (Russia) and Russian colleagues until further notice.
+With Russia's belligerent attack on Ukraine, a sovereign state in Europe, the AEUM Alliance has suspended cooperation with the Museum of Anthropology and Ethnography »Peter the Great« - Kunstkamera in St. Petersburg (Russia) until further notice.
 The ongoing war must be brought to an end in order to make cooperation in the scientific and cultural field possible again.

-The Alliance of Early Universal Museums (AEUM), initiated jointly by the Peter the Great Museum of Anthropology and Ethnography, Kunstkamera (St. Petersburg, Russia), Franckesche Stiftungen, (Halle, Germany) and Teyler’s Museum (Haarlem, Netherlands), aims to revitalize the traditional values of universality, encyclopaedism and enlightenment in museum epistemology and practice.
+The Alliance of Early Universal Museums (AEUM), initiated jointly by the Peter the Great Museum of Anthropology and Ethnography, Kunstkamera (St. Petersburg, Russia), Franckesche Stiftungen, (Halle, Germany) and Teylers Museum (Haarlem, Netherlands), aims to revitalize the traditional values of universality, encyclopaedism and enlightenment in museum epistemology and practice.